Hermann Sasse

+Life

 Sasse was born on 17 July 1895 in Sonnewalde, Lower Lusatia, Germany, to Hermann Sasse, a pharmacist, and his wife Maria, née Berger.
 In 1913, he began reading theology and ancient philology at the University of Berlin.
 He was a German infantryman in World War I, in which he was one of only six men in his battalion to survive the trench warfare in Flanders.

 Sasse began his career under the influence of the theological liberalism of his teachers, such as Adolf Harnack.
 He was ordained on 13 June 1920 in St Matthew's Church in Berlin and thereafter served several parishes in Brandenburg, He took the licentiate in theology in 1923.
 He spent a year (1925-1926) as an exchange student at Hartford Theological Seminary in the United States, where he earned a master's degree.
 Sasse returned to Germany to take up a teaching position at University of Erlangen.

 He married Charlotte Margarete Naumann on 11 September 1928 at St. Nicolai's Church in Oranienburg, Germany.
 They had three children together.
 During the Depression, he was a Sozialpfarrer (pastor with social duties) among factory workers in Berlin.

 During this period, he became an active participant in the ecumenical movement.
 He attended the first world conference of the Faith and Order Movement in Lausanne, Switzerland in 1927 as a delegate and translator.
 He also attended the Conference for the Reduction and Limitation of Armaments in Geneva in 1932.